 Check out our News link for our most recent news updates!
-Show your support by participating in our 2014 Membership Drive!
+Show your support by participating in our 2015 Membership Drive!
 Support the Friends of Madison County Parks and Trails every time you shop by enrolling in the Kroger Community Rewards Program!
 Printed maps covering all 300 miles of The Ohio to Erie Trail are now available!
 Check out our Events Calendar to see what's next!
-Join us at our next monthly meeting on Wednesday, November 19, 2014!
+Join us at our Annual Membership Meeting on Wednesday, January 21, 2015!

 The Friends of Madison County Parks and Trails is a non-profit 501c3 organization staffed by volunteers who are dedicated to supporting the Madison County Park District and the City of London.
 Our primary goal has been to complete and maintain the critical link of the Ohio to Erie Trail through Madison County as it goes from the Ohio River to Lake Erie.

 We have a regular monthly meeting on the third Wednesday of each month at 7:00 pm at the

 Madison County Senior Center at 280 West High Street in London.

 Some of the ways that our volunteers have helped to prepare the trail for construction include disposing of rubbish, clearing and burning brush along the proposed trail corridor, and working with local authorities to help plan and coordinate construction logistics.

 The work that we have accomplished has reduced the cost of construction, resulting in more miles of paved trail.
 We also staff information booths at various local events, to keep the community informed of the benefits of the trail.

 Our organization has helped to make London a bicycle-friendly community.
 The City of London has been the host for the MS150 Bikin' to the Beast Tour, the Across Ohio Bicycle Adventure (XOBA), the Greene County Cycling Classic, and the Great Ohio Bicycle Adventure (GOBA).